The following Acts of Senedd Cymru have received Royal Assent during the Fifth Senedd (May 2016 - April 2021)

 - Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017

 Assembly Acts introduced by Assembly Committees

 Assembly Acts introduced by the Assembly Commission

-The following Bills were withdrawn by the Member in Charge and no further proceedings may be taken on these Bills.
+The following Bills were rejected by the Senedd and no further proceedings may be taken on these Bills.

 Subordinate legislation can only be made if primary legislation confers a power to do so.
 The primary legislation is known as the enabling act, because it enables the subordinate legislation to be made.
 In Wales, the Welsh Ministers make subordinate legislation using powers given to them in enabling acts such as Senedd Acts, Assembly Measures and Acts of the UK Parliament.
 Subordinate legislation is also often referred to as delegated legislation, because the power to make subordinate legislation is delegated by the enabling act.
 Subordinate legislation is also referred to as secondary legislation.